ClayDowling/mondayknights/_characters/adrienne-desmarais.md

 Got some information about Lee Gentry in Washington.
 Fueled up and met back up with Amos; still need to find Lily.
 If there are dead birds on the ship, will not be pleased.

 ### Balloon Ships
-Canoe-light, light wooden frame.
+Canoe-like, light wooden frame.
 Confederacy birds used as scouts.
 Dogs on board.

 ### Lee Gentry
 Long, straight blond hair.
 Flies an unremarkable ship.